JaneJiang2020/cloudcomputing/README.md

 # cloudcomputing
-## This folder contains our final project for cloud Computing class
+### This folder is created for our final project presentation for cloud Computing class